Welcome to today's edition of the Rush 24-7 podcast.

 I wonder if U.S. Special Forces ever dress up as Iraqis and paint their faces.

-One wonders who really turned Zarkawi in.
+One wonders who really turned Zarkowi in.

 So he gives himself cover, but I don't think he was an agent, but then goes right on to talk about how he might have been a U.S. agent.

-Um there you have it, the latest from Tom Hayden.
+There you have it, the latest from Tom Hayden.

 Well, that's another thing.